-Having to enter a password every time you log into your Windows 10 computer can be a hassle, especially if you use a tough and complex combination.
-Luckily, there are ways how to log in to Windows 10 without a password without putting your sensitive information in danger.
-Read on and learn how to login to Windows without a password while avoiding any security risks.
+Having to enter a password every time you log into your Windows computer can be a hassle, especially if you use a tough and complex combination.
+Luckily, there are ways how to log in to Windows without a password without putting your sensitive information in danger.
+Read on and learn how to enable Windows 10 login without a password while avoiding any security risks.

 How to Disable Windows 10 Login and Password?

 Before we take a closer look at how to disable the Windows 10 login password, we want to note an important caveat.
-This is that disabling your Windows 10 login password doesn’t mean that you’re removing it entirely.
+This is that disabling your Windows 10 login and password doesn’t mean that you’re removing it entirely.
 To do this, you’ll have to complete a different set of actions, as it is a more sensitive action from a security standpoint.
-With that in mind, here’s a simple step-by-step guide on how to disable the Windows 10 login password:
+With that in mind, here’s a simple step-by-step guide on how to disable the Windows 10 login / password:

 1. Press the Win key + R